| Formulary Chapter 4: Central nervous system - Full Chapter

 |

-Drugs normally recommended or initiated by a specialist (hospital or GP with an extended role https://www.rcgp.org.uk/gpwer), but can be safely maintained in primary care with very little or no monitoring required.
-In some cases there may be a further restriction for use outlined - these will be defined in each case.
-Provision of additional information, or an information leaflet, may be appropriate in some cases to facilitate continuing treatment by GPs. |
+Drugs normally recommended or initiated by a hospital specialist who is a prescriber, a GP with an extended role [GPwER], or a specialist within primary care which can be safely maintained in primary care and monitored in primary care.
+In some cases, a further restriction for use may be defined.
+The primary care prescriber must be familiar with the drug to take on prescribing responsibility or must obtain the required information from the specialist.
+Therefore, provision of additional information, or an information leaflet, may be appropriate in some cases to facilitate continuing treatment by primary care prescriber or provide information re stopping criteria.

 |